 The question is, which one?
 And which one is right for you?
 It’s easy to say ‘XYZ’ VPN is the best but is it the best for your needs?
 There’s no one size fits all.

-In this guide we’ll be giving you a handful of suggestions from the leading VPN services that are suitable and best tailored for your usage.
+In this guide we’ve given you a handful of suggestions from the leading VPN services that are suitable and best tailored for your usage.

-So while you sit by the pool sipping your cocktail, let’s find out which VPN is best for expats.
+So while you sit by the pool sipping your cocktail, you’ll be able to discover which of the seven above is best for you.

-How to choose the best VPN for Expats
+How to choose a VPN as an expat

 There are some standout features you should be looking for in a VPN as an expat and below we’ve listed them.